TJCSec/website/writeups/2020-11-03-csaw-ctf-2020-qual-blox/index.md

 Since the organizers decided to release the binary later, I wrote a custom wrapper (mostly implemented with `ptrace`) to patch the output strings to proper ANSI, provide the custom syscalls, and trigger LiveSplit on some checkpoints.

-Yes, that's right - <a href="./2020-09-20_23-39-47.mp4" external="true">speedrunning blox is now a thing</a>.
+Yes, that's right - <a href="./2020-09-20_23-39-47.mp4">speedrunning blox is now a thing</a>.
 Certainly some areas for improvement, but an excellent start for sure.

 # Final Thoughts
 Overall, this was not a terribly difficult challenge, but it was certainly very interesting.
 I had a lot of fun solving it (and playing way too much of it after the CTF).